richardjonyo/data-engineering-zoomcamp/README.md

 ## Future considerations

-- Currently the project considers only weekly data, the monthly data could improve the analytics.
+- Currently the project considers only weekly data, the monthly data could improve the analytics by diaplying data summarie by month (Jan, Feb, Mar etc.).
 - Dockerize the set up

 ### Important note